saketh010/CDC-Portal/README.md

-# 🎓 CDC Portal - Campus Recruitment Platform
+# 🎓 Career Development Cell - Job Application Portal

 A modern, full-stack job application portal built with Next.js, designed to streamline the campus recruitment process.
 This platform connects students with opportunities and helps administrators manage the recruitment workflow efficiently.